adammiller/jquery.simpleValidation.js/README.md

 A simpler approach to client-side validation.

-- No initialization.
+- No initialization, or reinitialziation.
 - Data attribute driven.
-- Validation on change.
+- Validate on change.
 - Pass/Fail validation testing.
-- Events handled on the body element, not bound to every, single, form, element.
+No messages to complicate things.
 - No extra js configuration (unless you're into that sort of thing).